 - shall serve the remainder of their respective two-year qualification periods and may reapply for successive qualification periods.
-The Commission may remove an independent medical examiner from the list for cause.
-An independent medical examiner shall not be disqualified from serving based upon a probationary license status. - B. An administrative law judge may appoint an independent medical examiner to assist in determining any issue before the Commission.
+The Commission may remove an independent medical examiner from the list for cause. - B. An administrative law judge may appoint an independent medical examiner to assist in determining any issue before the Commission.
 In the event surgery is recommended by a treating physician, upon request of the employer, an independent medical examiner shall be appointed to determine the reasonableness and necessity of the recommended surgery.
 Upon request of the employee, an independent medical examiner may be appointed to determine the reasonableness and necessity of surgery recommended by a treating physician.
 Such independent medical examiner shall be qualified to perform the type of surgery recommended. - C. An independent medical examiner shall be selected from the list of independent medical examiners within ten (10) days when the employer or the employee petitions the Commission for the selection of an independent medical examiner.
 The independent medical examiner shall be certified by a recognized specialty board in the area or areas appropriate to the condition under review. - D. The Commission shall, to the best of its ability, maintain a geographic balance of independent medical examiners.